Table of Contents

 First of all, i5-8400 is a great Gaming CPU for the price (i paid 166 EUR back in February).
-It has 6 cores, boosts up to 4 GHz and runs quite cool, so you do not need to spend a fortune on a CPU cooler.
-I pared it with GTX 1070, so I had a quite balanced combo for gaming.
+It has 6 cores, boosts up to 4 GHz, and runs quite cool, so you do not need to spend a fortune on a CPU cooler.
+I paired it with GTX 1070, so I had a quite balanced combo for gaming.

 In general, I am using my PC for gaming and video editing.
-Obviously it was performing well in games, but it took longer times for my video renders and in some cases, better CPU would have given even better FPS experience.
+Obviously, it was performing well in games, but it took longer times for my video renders, and in some cases, a better CPU would have given even better FPS experience.
 One more downside of my i5 was I couldn’t play with overclocking much.
-The only thing I managed to do is to push it to 4.1 MHz by increasing CPU Base Clock from 100 to 102.5 MHz (since I have z370 chipset motherboard).
-And since I’m considering myself a PC Enthusiast, overclocking is something I want to play around.
+The only thing I managed to do is to push it to 4.1 MHz by increasing the CPU Base Clock from 100 to 102.5 MHz (since I have z370 chipset motherboard).
+And since I’m considering myself a PC Enthusiast, overclocking is something I want to play around with.

 At a time, I was using Cooler Master Hyper 212 RGB Black Edition cooler.
 Since I was upgrading to i7, I was not sure it will be enough cooling power.
 After a few game sessions, I was getting just over 70 degrees celsius, but during stress tests like Prime95 or Auda64 I was reaching high 80s and I was not even overclocking my new toy.
 I knew one more upgrade is waiting, but let’s leave it for now.

 Comparing my PC performance before and after the upgrade.
 As I mentioned before, mainly I play Apex Legends and so these were the numbers I was interested in the most.
 But it’s really hard to benchmark this game since most of the time you land on a different spot with a different amount of enemies and other variables going around you.
 But I’ve tried my best.